department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-UAT/research-plan.md

 ## Method 4: Pilot Site Feedback from Staff
 ### Methodology and Recruitment
 - The check-in team reaches out to the pilot site(s) after the check-in experience has been running for a little bit.
   - Feedback can be soliticited via email or remote meeting.
+If a site visit is able to be scheduled, then we can ask these questions during the site visit as well.
   - Try to invite as many staff and roles as possible at the pilot site to give feedback.

 ### When?
 What dates do you plan to do research?